NATIONAL ATHLETIC TRAINING MONTH

 - Therapeutic Intervention: ATs recondition and rehabilitate injuries, illnesses and general medical conditions for optimal performance and function.

-March is National Athletic Training Month, a time to celebrate the positive impact ATs have on work, life and sport.
-Below are 5 ways you can #thankanAT:
+March is National Athletic Training Month, a time to celebrate the positive impact that ATs have on work, life and sport.

 Social media is an easy way to shout out an AT who has made an impact in your life.
 Write a post, take a picture, use video and tag the AT you want to celebrate.
 Feel free to get creative, have fun or even be sentimental with your post.
 As long as you’re appreciating an athletic trainer, you’re doing it right.
 Be sure to use #NATM2020 and #HealthCarethroughAction.

 Seek out opportunities to celebrate and raise awareness for the athletic training profession online or in print.
 School or hospital websites, sports programs, magazines or other printed publications are great vehicles to publish an advertisement to raise awareness or even an open thank you letter to the profession.

 Display posters or advertisement on internal and/or external signage available to you (bulletin boards, billboards, locker room displays, etc.).
 For friends of the profession with traditional media buys, leverage your add-value or PSA inventory to show your support.